 Again, the participants received an e-mail containing information about the sorting and rating tasks as well as a link to online participation using CS Global Max software.
 The first task was to sort all the ideas generated during the brainstorm into clusters, and to label each cluster.
 This was an individual task performed according to individual preferences.
 Next, the participants rated the importance of each idea on a four-point ordinal scale;

-http://bmjopen.bmj.com/ on June 13, 2025 at Agence Bibliographique de a score of one being 'Unimportant' and a score of four being Very important'.
+http://bmjopen.bmj.com/ on June 10,

+, 2025 at Agence Bibliographique de

 Figure 1 First cluster rating map with six clusters (uploaded).